TheVisualHub/RoyalMD_Gold/README.md

     }
 ```

-## 🧪 Test system
+## 🔮 Test system

 ```bash
 ./test_systems/xylanase.pdb
 ```
-A compact, rigid, well-behaved glycoside hydrolase — small enough to equilibrate in minutes on
+A compact and elegant glycoside hydrolase — a small enought to equilibrate in minutes on
-a laptop GPU, and a realistic candidate for enzyme immobilization on gold.
+a laptop GPU, and a realistic candidate for enzyme immobilization on gold surface.

-## 📦 Output
+## 🔮 Output

 ```
 MD_<name>_<ddmmyy>/